 Those containing weights are every bit as pleasurable as wearing kegel exercisers but because of their lighter weight and spherical shape they’re easier to wear for longer periods of time.
-The Oriental Ben Wa Jiggle Balls (£5.99) are a great example of Ben Wa balls designed for pleasure.
+The Lovehoney BASICS Silver Jiggle Balls (£4.00) are a great example of Ben Wa balls designed for pleasure.

 The ultra-modern sibling of the Ben Wa balls, vibrating balls substitute internal weights for multispeed motors.
 Orgasm Gold Multispeed Vibrating Love Balls (£16.99) are powered by 2 x AA batteries and are mounted on a wire remote.
 Although the design isn’t perfect for wearing out and about, it’s incredibly bedroom friendly.